 - In an effort to help, the first Sheriff Truman hired an actor to play their son, out and about experiencing adventures in the world and loving his parents very much, whilst keeping both Lucy and Andy on staff, despite them being delusional.

-- Right after Lucy, almost instinctively, has shot Mr. C, she suddenly understands how cell phones work, indicating that she’s back to her senses with a functioning memory.
+- Right after Lucy, almost instinctively, has shot Mr. C, she suddenly understands how cell phones work, indicating that she’s back to her senses with a functioning mind.
 But due to the strangeness of the situation and what happens in the room directly after, she hasn’t just yet realized that her son is actually dead.

 I watched the Wally scene again with this new theory in mind.
 And it convinced me: